Unable to install themes or extensions

 You may also need to delete or rename the compatibility.ini file, to rebuild some other files in the profile folder.

-Note: Although the above files can be deleted, renaming them (e.g., "extensionsOLD.ini", "extensionsOLD.cache", etc.) is generally considered a safer option.
+Note: Although the above files can be deleted, renaming them (e.g., "extensionsOLD.ini", "extensionsOLD.sqlite", etc.) is generally considered a safer option.
 This achieves the same result, but allows the user to retrieve any possibly required information from them later on.

 Unexpected installation error -203